LaurenzMuessig/scaNpix/README.md

 ####  GUI packages

-• app designer code for GUI(s) as well as a few GUI specific functions
+• app designer code for GUI(s) as well as a few GUI specific functions.
+Note that when you debug code in App designer while running the GUI, updates of plots in the GUI tend to become quite sluggish

 #### helpers package

-• _more detail goes here_
+• functions/code that e.g. help with data managment/processing in objects

 #### maps plot package

-• _more detail goes here_
+• functions/code to generate various types of spatial rate maps

 #### plot package

-• _more detail goes here_
+• functions/code to make various types of beautiful plots of your data